zsvision/SFGCNet/README.md

 The training scripts will automatically utilize the available GPUs.
 You can specify which GPUs to use by prepending `CUDA_VISIBLE_DEVICES` to the run command.
 This is particularly useful for managing resources or adapting to different hardware setups.

 **Single-GPU Training**
-If you have a single GPU or wish to restrict the training of WD-Mamba to a specific card (e.g., GPU 0), run the following command:
+If you have a single GPU or wish to restrict the training of SFGCNet to a specific card (e.g., GPU 0), run the following command:

 ```bash
 # For LOL-v1 dataset